Phone 1800 444 396

 • Make only one payment per submitted file.

-I’m using the ATO’s Small Business Superannuation Clearing House (SBSCH) – what’s changing?
+I was previously using the ATO Small Business Superannuation Clearing House (SBSCH) – what has changed?

-As part of the Payday Super reform, the ATO will close the Small Business Superannuation Clearing House (SBSCH) from 1 July 2026.
-If you’re using SBSCH you’ll need to choose another option.
+As part of the Payday Super reform, the ATO Small Business Superannuation Clearing House (SBSCH) closed permanently on 1 July 2026.
+If you were using the SBSCH you’ll need to choose another option.

-Brighter Super partners with SuperChoice for clearing house services which is provided at no cost for our employers.
+Brighter Super has partnered with SuperChoice for clearing house services which is provided at no cost for our employers.

-Where can I find more information and start to prepare for Payday Super?
+Where can I find more information about Payday Super?

-On our Payday Super webpage you’ll find information and resources to help you get ready for Payday Super including recorded webinars, FAQs and other helpful links.
+On our Payday Super webpage you'll find information and resources to help you manage Payday Super, including recorded webinars, FAQs and other helpful links.

-You can also access detailed information about the new Payday Super rules on the ATO website.
+You can also access detailed information about the Payday Super rules on the ATO website.

-The Brighter Super Employer Services team is here to help you with any questions you have and support you through the transition.
+The Brighter Super Employer Services team is here to help you with any questions you have and support you with Payday Super.

 Who can I speak to if I need help?